TsienJin/Smeepy-Homepage/README.md

 # Smeepy-Info
-Landing page and Product Documentation for Smeepy
+Landing page and Product Documentation for Smeepy.